cloudmesh-community/hid-sp18-523/paper/paper.md

 platform offers high availability, performance and scalability for the applications that are deployed on Domo instance.

-Author would like to thank Dr Gregor Von Laszewski for his suggestions and guidance on the content that is presented in paper.
+The author would like to thank Dr Gregor Von Laszewski for his suggestions and guidance on the content that is presented in paper.